Cornelia Scheffer: Paris

 From letters between her and her brother, Arnoldus, her first few years in the district of Saint-Germain were lived in poorer circumstances.
 She decided to remain in Paris as she had a firm belief that an artist had better chances of finding work there than back in the Netherlands.

-It is speculated that Ary and Hendrik were trained as painters at the studio of Prud’hon before studying under Pierre-Narcisse Guerin.
+It is speculated that Ary and Hendrik were trained as painters at the studio of Prud’hon before studying under Pierre-Narcisse Guérin.
 Ary’s work became very popular, partly due to the recognition he received from the French royal family, and became a well known portrait artist.
 In 1821, Cornelia began to work for him and Henri as a copyist, likely to keep a personal collection of his work.
 In this period she also began modelling for her sons.
 In 1830, following an increase in demand for Ary’s work, he decided to move to a villa on Rue Chaptal in Nouvelle Athène, which was an arts district near Montmartre.
 Cornelia decided to move in with him soon after.

 Having lived with her son Ary for the majority of her life, and given his newfound status, it is assumed that she met with many of his famous visitors, including artists Eugene Delacroix, Theodore Gericault, and Jean Baptiste-Dominique Ingres as well as writer, George Sand.
 It is also known that musicians including Frederic Chopin and Franz Liszt came by the villa to play while Ary painted.
-She may (or may not) have personally known Éduoard Manet.
+She may (or may not) have personally known Édouard Manet.

 In 1845, she modelled for her son Ary's painting Saints Augustine and Monica.
 (However, the version on display at the National Gallery in London was done in 1854 with a different model, Mrs. Robert Holland.)

 Late life and death

 Throughout her later life with Ary, her other two sons lived either with them or nearby.
 Her nieces and nephews, including art dealer and first director of the Boijmans museum, Arie Johannes Lamme, often came to visit.
 She was unaware of her namesake granddaughter, Ary’s daughter (unknown mother), until she came to live with them in the villa in 1837.

 She died in Paris in 1839, aged 70.
-She was buried in a plot at the Montmarte church, together with a life-sized cast of her on her deathbed, made by Ary.
-Her sons grieved the loss of their mother greatly, with Ary creating 20 ‘post mortem’ pieces for her, including one of her on her deathbead and a marble gravestone.
+She was buried in a plot at the Montmartre Cemetery, together with a life-sized cast of her on her deathbed, made by Ary.
+Her sons grieved the loss of their mother greatly, with Ary creating 20 ‘post mortem’ pieces for her, including one of her on her deathbed and a marble gravestone.
 They were both kept in his atelier along with a cast of her hands for his entire life.